 - Vitamins, minerals, and antioxidants boost the immune system and health

 The main ingredient contained in this is the lamb meal, which aids fast digestion and helps your pet maintain strong and healthy joints.
-Additionally, brown rice is a component of the food, which contains essential B Vitamins and wholesome fiber.
+Additionally, brown rice is a component, which contains essential B Vitamins and wholesome fiber.

 Also, the brown rice is a good carbohydrate source, that supplies energy, which of course, your pet needs to play around.
-Another important component of the food is dried plain beet pulp, and it is an excellent fiber that aids digestion and bowel movement.
+Another important component is dried plain beet pulp, and it is an excellent fiber that aids digestion and bowel movement.

 Furthermore, ground rice delivers highly digestible carbohydrates for easy digestion.
-In this food, corn, wheat, soy, or gluten ingredients are eliminated as they are potential sources of allergies.
+Here, corn, wheat, soy, or gluten ingredients are eliminated as they are potential sources of allergies.
 No poultry by-product meal, artificial flavors, colors, and artificial preservatives are added to this food, thus ensuring the health and safety of your pet.

 - Contains essential vitamins and minerals to boost immunity